christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch13_security.md

 can still be useful).

-On a traditional payment network, such as a credit card system, the payment is open-ended because it contains the user's private identifier (the credit card number).
+On a traditional payment network, such as a credit card system, the payment is open-ended because it contains the user’s private identifier (the credit card number).
 After the initial charge, anyone with access to the identifier can "pull" funds and charge the owner again and again.
 Thus, the payment network has to be secured end-to-end with encryption